nkovalchik/Module4_SortedLinkedList/README.md

 The program consists of the following key components:

-- ``: Reads user input, converts it into integers, sorts them using `Collections.sort()`, and prints the sorted list.
+- ``: Reads user input, converts it into integers sorts them using `Collections.sort()` and prints the sorted list.
 - ``: Calls `sortALinkedList()` to execute the program logic.

 ## Test Cases